 Studio photographers will appreciate that the Nikon D810 (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D810 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the D810 and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The D810 was replaced by the Nikon D850, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D810 Manual (free pdf) or the online Olympus PEN-F Manual.
+Further information on the features and operation of the D810 and PEN-F can be found, respectively, in the Nikon D810 Manual (free pdf) or the online Olympus PEN-F Manual.

 So what is the bottom line?
 Is the Nikon D810 better than the Olympus PEN-F or vice versa?
 The listing below highlights the relative strengths of the two models.